alexeygrigorev/mlbookcamp-page/article/numpy.md

 ```bash
 pip install numpy
 ```

-To experiment with NumPy, let’s create a new Jupyter notebook and name it “appendix-c-numpy”.

 In order to use NumPy, we need to import it.
 That’s why in the first cell we write the import: